If you’re going to do it, do it right.

 Christina Maria Gadar has the distinction of having been trained and certified directly by Joseph Pilates’ protégé, Romana Kryzanowska.
 In addition to teaching Pilates, Christina is the author of six Pilates books, the creator of the Pilates Animals Workout® for children, the founder of Open Access Pilates Archives for Pilates teachers and enthusiasts, and she is an international Pilates presenter.

 Founded in 2000, Gadar Pilates offers both in-studio and virtual Pilates instruction.
 It is the first (and only) 100% fully equipped Pilates studio in Sarasota, Florida.
 From the tiny 5-inch Toe Corrector apparatus all the way to the 6 ½ foot tall Cadillac apparatus, the studio features the very best in Gratz brand equipment.
-In addition to the Reformer, Cadillac, Barrels, Chairs, Ped-O-Pul, Swedish Bars, and smaller Pilates accessories, Gadar Pilates is proud to be equipped with a Guillotine (a.k.a.
-Gym in a Doorway), and is the only Pilates studio that has a reproduction of Joseph Pilates’ Archival Weighted Shoes using authentic vintage shoe plates made from weighted metal.
+In addition to the Reformer, Cadillac, Barrels, Chairs, Ped-O-Pul, Swedish Bars, and smaller Pilates accessories, Gadar Pilates is proud to have a Guillotine (a.k.a.
+Gym in a Doorway), and is the only Pilates studio in the area equipped with rare pieces of vintage Pilates equipment, including one made from Joseph Pilates’ original blueprints!

 By Christina Maria Gadar